WagnerMatos/awesometools/README.md

 http://ohmyz.sh

 - Lavagna
-Lavagna is an open-source issue/project management tool designed for small teams.
+is an open-source issue/project management tool designed for small teams.
 Lightweight, pure Java, easy to install, easy to use. http://lavagna.io

 ## Testing